RICHARD PRIOR, AMusD, AFNCollM

-An award-winning conductor and acclaimed composer, Richard Prior has a rich musical family heritage that includes Fred Waggett (a prominent figure in mid twentieth-century British conducting), flautist Albert Waggett (a founding member of the English Opera Group with Benjamin Britten ) and composer/ jazz saxophone legend, Tim Garland.
-His own musical training began in his native England, where he received degrees from Leeds and Nottingham Universities; he was visiting Fellow-in-Music and guest composer at Oxford University, U.K. in 1997.
-For twenty-five years, he taught composition and related areas extensively and built notable symphony programs at several universities and colleges in the United States before moving exclusively to professional conducting engagements and composing.
+An award-winning conductor and composer, Richard Prior has a rich musical family heritage that includes Fred Waggett (a prominent figure in mid twentieth-century British conducting), flautist Albert Waggett (a founding member of the English Opera Group with Benjamin Britten ) and composer/ jazz saxophone legend, Tim Garland.
+His own musical training began in his native England, where he received degrees from Leeds and Nottingham Universities, and was later a visiting Fellow-in-Music and guest composer at Oxford University.
+Richard is an Associate Fellow of the National College of Music in the U.K. For twenty-five years, he taught composition and built notable symphony programs at several universities and colleges in the United States, before moving exclusively to professional conducting engagements and composing.

-As a guest conductor, Prior has led performances with members of the New York Philharmonic, Chicago Symphony, Atlanta Symphony, Houston Symphony, Montreal Symphony and Minnesota Orchestra.
-Internationally, he has also appeared with the National Symphony of Ukraine, the Odessa Philharmonic, the Cairo National Symphony and in the USA, the Charlotte Symphony Orchestra, the New Orleans Civic Symphony, the Rome Symphony and the LaGrange Symphony Orchestra.
-Prior has worked with a range of distinguished soloists including sopranos Silvia McNair and Yulia Van Doren, cellists Matt Haimovitz and Denise Djokic, violinists David Kim, Tim Fain and Sinisa Ciric, pianists William Ransom and James Swisher, oboist Joseph Robinson, flautist Jonathan Keeble, jazz saxophonist Victor Goines and vocal sensation, Janelle Monae.
-With a strong background in choral music, Prior is a genuinely versatile conductor who can draw together the forces for opera and standard major choral-orchestral repertoire in addition to contemporary works.
+CONDUCTING As a guest conductor, he has led performances with members of the New York Philharmonic, Chicago Symphony, Atlanta Symphony, Houston Symphony, Montreal Symphony and Minnesota Orchestra.
+Internationally, Richard has also appeared with the National Symphony of Ukraine, the Odessa Philharmonic, the Cairo National Symphony, and in the USA, the Charlotte Symphony Orchestra, the New Orleans Civic Symphony, the Rome Symphony and the LaGrange Symphony Orchestra.
+He has worked with a range of distinguished soloists including sopranos Silvia McNair and Yulia Van Doren, cellists Matt Haimovitz and Denise Djokic, violinists David Kim, Tim Fain and Sinisa Ciric, pianists William Ransom and James Swisher, oboist Joseph Robinson, flautist Jonathan Keeble, jazz saxophonist Victor Goines and vocal sensation, Janelle Monae.
+With a strong background in choral music, Richard is a genuinely versatile conductor who can draw together the forces for opera as well as major choral-orchestral repertoire.

-Prior was the Music Director and Conductor of the Rome Symphony Orchestra from 2008-2015, holding the Georgia Power Conducting Chair; in July of 2015, he was appointed the Music Director and Conductor of the LaGrange Symphony Orchestra and in addition serves as Music Director and Conductor for Symphony Without Borders.
-A committed music educator, Prior has conducted high school honor groups all over the country including multiple All State orchestras.
-He undertook conductor-composer residencies in 2016 with the Texas Tech University Symphony and the University of Illinois Urbana-Champaign Symphony.
-Prior is the National Flute Association’s conductor for the 2019 National Convention’s Concerto Gala Concert featuring concertos with Chelsea Knox (Metropolitan Opera Orchestra), Helene Boulegue (Stuttgart Symphony), Jonathan Keeble (University of Illinois) and Christina Smith (Atlanta Symphony Orchestra).
+Richard was the Music Director and Conductor of the Rome Symphony Orchestra from 2008-2015, holding the Georgia Power Conducting Chair.
+In July of 2015, he was appointed the Music Director and Conductor of the LaGrange Symphony Orchestra, and in 2019, Music Director and Conductor of the Auburn Community Orchestra.
+A committed music educator, he has conducted high school honor groups all over the country, including multiple All State orchestras.
+In 2016, he undertook conducting and composition residencies with the Texas Tech University and University of Illinois Urbana-Champaign Symphonies.
+Richard was the National Flute Association’s conductor for the 2019 National Convention’s Concerto Gala Concert, featuring concertos with Chelsea Knox (Metropolitan Opera Orchestra), Helene Boulegue (Stuttgart Symphony), Jonathan Keeble (University of Illinois) and Christina Smith (Atlanta Symphony Orchestra).

-Reviews in the professional press cite his “stirring conviction,” “precision,” and “stylishness and flexibility,” with the noted “meteoric rise” of ensembles under his direction.
-Prior’s mentors and principal teachers include Sir Simon Rattle, James Paul and William LaRue Jones.
-Prior is a founding member and past president of the College Orchestra Directors Association (South Central Division); he served on the Atlanta Regional Commission’s Arts and Cultural Assessment Committee and is past-President of the 501c(3) ReStringHaiti organization dedicated to restoring and expanding music education and performance opportunities to Haiti.
+Reviews in the professional press cite his “stirring conviction”, “precision”, and “stylishness and flexibility”, with the noted “meteoric rise” of ensembles under his direction.
+Richard’s mentors and principal teachers include Sir Simon Rattle, James Paul and William LaRue Jones.
+He is a founding member and past president of the College Orchestra Directors Association (South Central Division); he served on the Atlanta Regional Commission’s Arts and Cultural Assessment Committee and is past-President of the 501c(3) ReStringHaiti organization, dedicated to restoring and expanding music education and performance opportunities to Haiti.

-From works written as a child and presented in the presence of Queen Elizabeth II to his professional debut in 1988 at London’s Westminster Abbey, Richard Prior’s music has been performed, recorded, and broadcast widely in Europe and North America.
-Prior’s composition teachers and mentors include Alan Ridout, Philip Wilby, James Fulkerson, Nigel Osborne and Trevor Wishart.
+COMPOSING From works written as a child and presented in the presence of Queen Elizabeth II to his professional debut in 1988 at London’s Westminster Abbey, Richard’s music has been performed, recorded, and broadcast widely in Europe and North America.
+His composition teachers and mentors include Alan Ridout, Philip Wilby, James Fulkerson, Nigel Osborne and Trevor Wishart.
 He has been a selected participant in workshops and master classes with a diverse array of composers including Pierre Boulez, Henryk Gorecki, John McCabe and Milton Babbitt.

-Matt Haimovitz premiered Prior’s cello concerto in October, 2014 in a performance conducted by the composer and said of the work “Richard’s music embraces a soaring lyricism, cinematic in scope with a rich sense of orchestral colors.
+Matt Haimovitz premiered Richard’s cello concerto in October, 2014 in a performance conducted by the composer, and said of the work “Richard’s music embraces a soaring lyricism, cinematic in scope with a rich sense of orchestral colors.
 The cello writing is wonderfully idiomatic, deeply satisfying for the cellist to play and interact with the orchestra.
 This new concerto is a major contribution to the cello repertoire.”
-This work was also featured at the University of Delaware in the 2016-2017 Season with faculty cellist Lawrence Stomberg and at the Peninsula Music Festival’s in 2016 with Maestro Victor Yampolsky and cellist, Denise Djocik.
+The concerto was also featured at the University of Delaware in the 2016-2017 Season with faculty cellist Lawrence Stomberg and at the Peninsula Music Festival’s in 2016 with Maestro Victor Yampolsky and cellist, Denise Djocik.